-The motivation of Hirsch, Papadimitriou and Vavasis \cite{hirsch} was to prove worst case lower bounds for finding Brouwer fixed points for algorithms using only function evaluation.
-They have showed a lower bound that is exponential in the dimension, disproving the conjecture that Scarf's algorithm is polynomial.
-In our language, they have proved that if the path is monotone from the bottom-left corner (with other vertices isolated), then we need at least $n-2$ questions (Lemma 6 in \cite{hirsch}).
-Furthermore, they have implicitly proved a lower bound of $\Omega(n^{d-2})$ for the general problem (Theorem 5 in \cite{hirsch}).
-Our paper is an improvement of their result, although we do not use the continuous setting but rather focus only on the discretification of the problem.
+Hirsch, Papadimitriou and Vavasis~\cite{hirsch} have proved worst-case lower bounds for finding Brouwer fixed points for algorithms using only function evaluation.
+They showed a lower bound that is exponential in the dimension, disproving the conjecture that Scarf's algorithm is polynomial.
+In our language, they have (implicitly) proved that $h(G_d(n))=\Omega(n^{d-2}/d^2)$ \cite[Lemma 16]{hirsch}.
+Our Theorem~\ref{racs} is an improvement of their result, although we do not use the continuous setting but rather focus only on the discretization of the problem.

-As a tool, we will prove a lower bound on the cardinality of separators of grid graphs, which we think is interesting on its own: